UNOSoftwareGroup/password_saver/README.md

+Description Password Saver is a secure application designed to help users manage their various online passwords efficiently and securely.
+This application provides a user-friendly interface for storing, retrieving, updating, and deleting passwords associated with different online accounts.

 Features User Registration: Securely register and create a new account.
 User Login: Log in with credentials and multi-factor authentication for added security.
 Password Management: Add, update, and delete passwords stored in an encrypted format.
 Secure Access: All data is encrypted to ensure security and confidentiality.
 Technologies Backend: Django (Python)

 Frontend: HTML, CSS, Java Script Setup and Installation Clone the repository git clone https://github.com/MalisettyBhavani/Password_Saver_Using_Django.git